-BILL ANALYSIS: House Bill 149 would do the following:
+BILL ANALYSIS: This act does the following:

-- Establish the General Assembly's intent that all students with specific learning disabilities, including dyslexia and dyscalculia, receive necessary and appropriate screenings, assessments, and special education services. - Require by June 30, 2017, that the State Board of Education define dyslexia as part of its policies for specific learning disabilities. - Require, prior to the start of the 2017-2018 school year, the SBE to ensure that ongoing professional development opportunities be made available to teachers and other school personnel
+- Establishes the General Assembly's intent that all students with specific learning disabilities, including dyslexia and dyscalculia, receive necessary and appropriate screenings, assessments, and special education services. - Requires by June 30, 2017, that the State Board of Education define dyslexia as part of its policies for specific learning disabilities.